Jambay Lhakhang Drup

 What to Wear

 While attending a festival, it’s important to dress respectfully.
 Bhutanese people wear their traditional Gho and Kira during Festivals, and it’s customary for visitors to dress modestly.
-Avoid wearing revealing clothing and consider wearing long sleeves and pants or a skirt.
+Avoid wearing revealing clothing and consider wearing long sle

 Photography

 Photography is allowed at most festivals, but it’s always polite to ask before taking pictures, especially of monks or religious figures.
 Be respectful of the rituals, and avoid using flash photography during performances.
-Also, bring a good camera if possible.
+Also, bring a good camera i

 Engage a Guide